EpiModel/EpiModel/README.md

     <td>University of Washington</td>
   </tr>
 </table>

+Additional contributors to the EpiModel package include Emily Beylerian, Skye Bender-deMoll, and Kevin Weiss.

 ### Copyright
 These materials are distributed under the GPL-3 license, with the following copyright and attribution requirements listed in the [LICENSE](https://github.com/statnet/EpiModel/blob/master/LICENSE.md) document above.